MatthewLacerda2/DontBoard/README.md

 At first, all webpages will be public, just like in DontPad.com.
 Meaning, your created page can be tempered with by someone else but hey, never look a gift horse in the mouth
 I'm thinking of letting users create accounts to make webpages with Authentication and Authorization, but thats for later Besides, there's also the question of storage size

+NOTE: I concepted this as a web app and have no intention to make a standalone app whatsoever